AaltoSciComp/scicomp-docs/about/web-accessibility.rst

 This is the accessibility statement for the scicomp.aalto.fi website.
 The accessibility requirements are based on the Act on the Provision of Digital Services (306/2019).

+But as we know from other Aalto web sites, web accessibility doesn't mean it's actually useful for any particular purpose.
+We strive to make this site *actually* usable by everyone, and we :doc:`welcome any contributions to help us with that <README>`.

 Accessibility status of the website
 -----------------------------------